-Breed Up Program
+Breed Up Program Information

-Currently ( 11/25/2019) the Valais Blacknose sheep is not permitted to be imported into the United States.
 The Breed Up Program is a process designed to create as closely as genetically possible a purebred Valais Blacknose.

 It'll take five generations to produce a 97% Valais Blacknose sheep.
 The breed up program begins by using a "foundation" ewe with as many qualities as possible as the Valais Blacknose breed.
 From our research the Scottish Blackface is the breed most widely used as a foundation ewe.
 We encourage you to research this for yourself before making your decision.
 We started our flock with a few different breeds for reasons based on our experience and knowledge of the sheep industry.